 |Panasonic GH2 (⇒ lft | rgt)||Four Thirds||15.9||4608||3456||1080/60i||21.2||11.3||655||60|

-Apart from body and sensor, cameras can and do differ across a range of features.
-The M9 and the M10 Typ 3656 are similar in the sense that both have an optical viewfinder.
+Beyond body and sensor, cameras can and do differ across a range of features.
+The M9 and the M10 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Leica M9 and Leica M10 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The following table reports on some other key feature differences and similarities of the Leica M9, the Leica M10, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Leica M9 (⇒ rgt)||optical||no||2.5||230||fixed||no||4000||2.0||no||no|